Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 * schema (default schema that dbt will build objects in): `DEMO_SCHEMA`
 * threads (1 or more) [1]: `1`

-See [More Details](#more-details-on-dbt-init) below for a summary of what just happened.
-But after `dbt init` finished you will have a functional dbt project and the following default SQL models in the `models` folder:
+See the [dbt init documentation](https://docs.getdbt.com/reference/commands/init) for more details on what just happened, but after `dbt init` finished you will have a functional dbt project and the following default SQL models in the `models` folder:

 ```
 models